jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 I received a review comment with a concern about: ___Don't test internals___.
 Specifically, it may be too difficult to test all scenarios via the public API of a complex system.
 There are too many cases and the set up would be too complex.
 I don't disagree with that concern.

 I think Cooper's intent about _internal testing_ was:
-* _Internals refers to the encapsulated implementation.
-Testing internals implies that the test has knowledge of and dependency upon the encapsulated  implementation.
-Subsequent refactoring would have a high probability of breaking tests that test internals.
-I.e., they would be brittle tests._
+* _Internal testing_ implies that the test has knowledge of and dependency upon the implementation itself and not necessarily its behavior.
+Subsequent refactoring of that implementation would have a high probability of breaking the test.
+I.e., The test would be brittle.
-* _Don't change the implementation access so that its internals can be tested.
-I.e., don't make private methods public so that they can be tested._
+* Don't change the implementation access so that its _internals_ can be _tested_.
+I.e., don't make private methods public so that they can be tested.
-* _Create internal implementation only when it's needed to satisfy a test that specifies behavior._
+* Implement code only when it's needed to satisfy a test that specifies behavior, not a test that specifies the implementation.

 As for ___a complex system___, that suggests to me a design that is comprised of multiple classes.
-It will be difficult to test all scenarios in that configuration.
-Nor do we want to.
-There are different layers of testing will help manage this, which I'll address in a future blog (TBD).
+It will be difficult to test all scenarios in that configuration, nor do we want to.
+There are different layers of testing that will help manage this, which I'll address in a future blog (TBD).

-I view the distinction among the layers of testing as the scope and boundary of the software being tested:
-* The smallest scoped is bounded to an individual class.
-* The medium scoped is bounded to a set of classes.
-* The largest scoped is bounded to the entire system.

-Each layer of testing assembles more components of the system.
-Each layer has of testing relative advantages and disadvantages compared to the other layers.
-The smallest scoped testing layers define and confirm the nuts and bolts.
-The larger scoped testing layers define and confirm that the nuts and bolts fit together.

-Smaller scoped testing confirms parts in every scenario imaginable.
-These tests are less expensive and complete quickly.

-Larger scoped testing confirms those parts work together.
-These tests are more expensive and take longer to complete.

-This is where the art of design becomes important.
-Regardless of the scope and boundary, most Software Under Test will have dependencies.
-Those dependencies may be replaced by [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in the tests.
-While refactoring may not affect tests and test doubles, redesign may.
-If we can keep test double dependency to a minimum through good design, then we will have fewer tests breaking during redesign.

 # Summary
 Concerns associated with automated testing may be a matter of education and practice.
 The concerns may be a result of not knowing or not following good test practices.
 This was the case for me when I tried to create automated tests without understanding how best to create automated tests.